anuvindhs/TechWithAnuvindh/Ninjas/MasterClass-04Amit/Day 4/EC2/README.md

 # **Amazon EC2: Scalable Cloud Computing**

 ## **Purpose**
-Amazon Elastic Compute Cloud (EC2) provides scalable computing capacity in the cloud, allowing businesses to spin up to 750 virtual machines (instances) on demand.
-It offers customizable processors, storage, networking, and operating systems to meet diverse workload requirements.
+Amazon Elastic Compute Cloud (EC2) provides unlimited computing power in the cloud, allowing businesses to spin up to 750 virtual machines (instances) on demand.
+It offers customizable latest processors, storage, networking, and operating systems to meet diverse workload requirements without massive hardware investments upfront.

 <img src="Assets\ec21.png" alt="ec21" width="500">

 ## **How It Works**
+AWS data centres host the EC2 which is accessible to the user from anywhere, providing the ability to customize on the fly.
 1. **Instance Provisioning:**
    - Launch the instance.